 - The side panel ("gusset") is incorrectly drafted as two separate pieces, with the misconception that the fitting dart seen running vertically down its centre is a seam.
 Additionally, it should not be called a "gusset" (because it isn't one) — although this particular piece of bad terminology is now entrenched and widespread.
 At one time there was an equally pervasive fallacy that "only tunics tailored for wear by William Shatner featured a unique double gusset design".
 In truth, the fitting dart was a standard feature and almost universally present.
 Due to the age of the SFTM, it is unknown whether the book fell victim to these rumours, or contributed to creating them.

 Simplicity patterns are intended to be easy-to-make costumes, and 8028 is certainly not anything greater.

-This pattern once briefly surged into popularity on eBay, and copies with unused chest insignia iron-ons were particularly desired.
+This pattern once briefly surged into popularity on eBay, and copies with unused breast insignia iron-ons were particularly desired.
 Given the other options available, the Simplicity pattern is now only a curiosity from Trek costuming history.

 A non-exhaustive list of vendors who sell uniform patterns & accessories is available on the Links & Resources page.

 If unclear as to the specific version of the pattern being offered, the customer is strongly advised to verify with the seller prior to purchase.